 Dogs have two small anal sacs on either side of their rear end that contain a foul, fishy-smelling liquid they release when they poop.
 The liquid may be a biomarker that helps leave a sort of “poop print” for other dogs to smell.

 Normally, your dog’s bowel movement triggers their anal sacs to empty.
-But if they’re not working properly, the fluid can build up.
-The glands in the sacs have a tendency to get inflamed, solidifying the liquid and hindering its release.
+But if the anal sacs aren’t working properly, the fluid can build up.
+The glands in the sacs have a tendency to get inflamed, solidifying the liquid and getting in the way of its release.
 When the sacs are continuously full or not emptying properly, it can be painful and this area may even become infected.

 “If your dog’s glands look very enlarged or they’re having bloody discharge, it’s time to see your vet,” says Dr. Sara Ochoa, DVM.
 “If the anal glands are very full, we express them.
 When they are infected, dogs get a round of antibiotics and sometimes pain medication.”